TL;DR — Custom IoT Product Development at a Glance

 - Use

-Here at Expanice, we prefer a slightly different classification, which, in our humble opinion, better aligns with the IoT product development stages startups go through:
+Here at Expanice, we prefer a slightly different classification, which better aligns with the stages IoT product startups actually go through:

 - IoT product idea validation